serge-web/serge/packages/components/src/local/molecules/chat-message-bubble/README.md

-# Message List Header documentation
+# Chat Message Bubble documentation

 This is an example readme file for the 'Channel Message Bubble' component.